 - Other Scholarships or Fellowships (optional) – List up to five additional scholarships for which you have applied that will cover the 2021-2022 academic year.
 The answer to this question does not impact your Boren application review.

 - ROTC Information - indicate any participation in ROTC.
-If you are an ROTC cadet or midshipman, it is important that you note that on your application so that it may be assigned to a special selection panel.
+If you are an ROTC cadet or midshipman, it is important that you note that on your application.

 - Additional Information – Please let us know about how you learned about Boren.